Our Story

 In 1996, Takashi launched our first website, pioneering the international export of Tatami.
 Since then, he has led prestigious global projects that have brought the beauty of Tatami to the world's most prominent stages.

-Takashi Morita
+Current Owner Takashi Morita

-2001 (UK): UK-Japan 2001 & Innovation
+2001 (UK): UK-Japan & Isuzu Innovation

 Exported "Goza" mats for the UK-Japan 2001 event and supplied our unique Tatami chairs (ZEN CUBE).
-We even constructed Tatami on-site in Birmingham for an Isuzu Motors concept car, blending traditional mats with futuristic automotive design.
+We even constructed Tatami on-site for an Isuzu Motors concept car, blending traditional mats with futuristic automotive design.

-ZEN CUBE Isuzu Concept Car Tatami
+ZEN CUBE Tatami Chair Isuzu Concept Car Tatami

 2018 (France): H&M Paris Fashion Week